Asqatasun/Asqatasun-Jenkins-Plugin/README.md

 We would be really glad to have you on board !
 You can help in many ways:

 * [Fill in bug report](https://github.com/Asqatasun/Asqatasun-Jenkins-Plugin/issues)
-* [Pull Requests](https://github.com/Asqatasun/Asqatasun-Jenkins-Plugin/pulls) are off course welcome
+* [Pull Requests](https://github.com/Asqatasun/Asqatasun-Jenkins-Plugin/pulls) are of course welcome

 Everything is summarized in the [CONTRIBUTING](CONTRIBUTING.md) file.